dexterneo/mangas/README.md

 # Mangatek

-Is a SaaS product where anyone can create and manage his(her) mangas library.
+Anyone can create and manage his(her) mangas library.

 ## Why using Mangatek ?